-While surgery often creates a better quality of life or even saves the lives of patients, it also carries a potentially high level of risk.
-Anyone who goes into a hospital for surgery assumes the facility has basic safeguards in place to prevent obvious mistakes.
+While surgery can create a better quality of life or even save the lives of patients, it carries a high level of risk.
+A surgical error can be devastating for patients and their families.
+Errors can cause serious, permanent injuries or even death.
+When a patient enters a hospital for surgery, they assume it has basic safeguards to prevent mistakes.

-In December 2012, Johns Hopkins Medicine reported that surgical never-events occur at least 4,000 times annually.
-Their analysis of medical malpractice judgments and claims over 20 years found that never events resulted in 6.6% patients’ deaths, 32.9% permanent injuries, and 59.2% temporary injuries.
+Johns Hopkins Medicine reports that surgical never events occur at least 4,000 times a year.
+Over 20 years of never events resulted in 6.6% patient deaths, 32.9% permanent injuries, and 59.2% temporary injuries.

 Common surgical errors and their estimated error rates include:

 - Retained foreign objects – 49.9%

 - Performance of the incorrect procedure – 25.1%